AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

        I := Arr (11);
     end Show_Range_Check;

-In this example, the range of the input array :ada:`Arr` |mdash| passed to parameter :ada:`A` of the :ada:`Value_Of` function |mdash| is 1 to 10.
-In the call to :ada:`Value_Of`, we're trying to access position 11, which is outside this range.
+In this example, the range of array :ada:`Arr` is 1 to 10.
+However, we're trying to access position 11, which is outside this range.
 Therefore, the range check fails.

 Tag Check